What Is Birth Control?

 If you’re planning to get pregnant, think ahead.
 Depending on the birth control, pregnancy can take place anywhere from one day . . .

-- Q What is dual protection in the context of sexual intercourse?
+- Q What is the morning-after pill?

-- Q What is birth control?
+- Q What is the effectiveness of birth control methods?